danbonfil/danbonfil.github.io/cv.md

 ### FP&A Manager — Leisure Partners (01.2021–11.2022)

 Responsible for asset management of Grupo Decori properties, including Hilton Silao, Holiday Inn Orizaba, and Binniguenda Huatulco
-Participated in asset management and distressed asset settlement between Grupo Valles and Banorte for Hilton Chihuahua
-Contributed to the evaluation and development of the Mixed-Use Complex Toreo and Novotel (168-room property)
+Participated in asset management and distressed asset settlement between Grupo Valles and Banorte for Hilton Chihuahua Contributed to the evaluation and development of the Mixed-Use Complex Toreo and Novotel (168-room property)

 **Financial Analyst (02.2017–08.2018)**
+Conducted comprehensive market research, focus groups, and surveys across hotel properties and regional markets for demand analysis
-Conducted financial modeling and valuation for project planning and development
+Conducted financial modeling and valuation to support project planning, development, and delivery under EPC and turnkey structures
-Contributed to the implementation of asset management strategies for tourism real estate projects
+Supported the origination, structuring, and execution of debt and equity transactions across the project lifecycle

 ---